Staff Lost Their Drive? 5 Ways Leaders Can Inspire & Motivate

 By making a conscious effort to notice, you are empowering yourself to spot shifts in motivation much sooner.
 This means you can address any issues quicker.

 The result?
-Your staff feel seen and understood.
+Your staff will feel seen and understood and as a result, safe, inspired and motivated.

 2. The role of values

-You may not realise it, but your values are of pivotal importance to who you are and how you operate.
-Your values trigger your behaviour and responses, and you subconsciously seek to fulfil them at all times.
+You may not realise it, but values are of pivotal importance to who you are and how you operate.
+Your values trigger your behaviour and responses and all of us subconsciously seek to fulfil them at all times.

 When we feel our values are not being fulfilled, we lose our inner harmony.

-This results in stress and demotivation.
-So, understanding your own values and the role they play is vital to success and happiness.
+This results in stress, a loss of drive and demotivation.
+As a leader, understanding your own values and the role they play is vital to success and happiness.

 Once you grasp this knowledge of self, you will be able to help others navigate their own challenges when it comes to demotivation.